M3RG-IITD/llamat/src/cifs/crystal-text-llm/conditional_gen_eval/README.md

 ## Citation

-If you use these evaluation results, please cite the LLaMaT paper and reference the specific analysis reports used.
+If you use these evaluation results, please cite the LLaMat paper and reference the specific analysis reports used.